Preamp Tube FAQ: What Do Preamp Tubes Do?

 Preamp Tubes amplify the very low signal coming from your guitar.
-The amplified signal is better prepared to go through the circuitry of your amplifier.
-This amplified signal then goes to your EQ controls, your Reverb, Auxiliary Outputs, and also into your Output Tubes.
+After this step, the amplified signal is better prepared to go through the circuitry of your amplifier.
+The signal then goes to your EQ controls, your Reverb, Auxiliary Outputs, and also into your Output Tubes.
 All tubes are essentially mini amplifiers within your amplifier.

 Preamp Tubes deal with much less current than Power Amp tubes, and therefore, they can last a much longer time and rarely need to be changed.
 Tubes do occasionally go bad, but some manufacturers claim that their Preamp Tubes will last 10,000 hours or more.